kharchenkolab/vrnmf/README.md

 This problem, and NMF as a particualr case, is not identifiable in general case, meaning that there are potentially many different solutions that deliver the same decomposition quality [[1]](#1).
 It makes interpretation of factorized matrices challenging and limits applications of NMF to instrumental dimensionality reduction.
 However, recent theoretical advances showed that the issue can be overcome under a relatively mild assumption on "spread" of column vectors of C known as sufficient spreading [[2-3]](#2): if matrix C is non-negative and has sufficiently spread column vectors than volume minimization of a matrix D delivers a correct and unique, up to a scale and permutation, solution (C, D).

-_AnhorFree_ approach enables efficient estimation of matrix C by reformulating the problem in covariance domain following by application of volume minimization criterion [[4]](#4).
-A short walkthrough can be found at https://github.com/kharchenkolab/vrnmf/blob/master/vignettes/AnchorVolume.md.
+The _AnchorFree_ approach enables efficient estimation of matrix C by reformulating the problem in covariance domain following by application of volume minimization criterion [[4]](#4).
+A short walkthrough can be found [here](https://github.com/kharchenkolab/vrnmf/tree/master/doc/volume_regularized_NMF.md)

 A more general formulation of the problem that accounts for noise in matrix X, such that only approximately <img src="https://render.githubusercontent.com/render/math?math=X \approx CD">, is called volume-regularized NMF (_vrnmf_).
 To balance goodness of matrix approximation and matrix D volume, _vrnmf_ minimizes the following objective function [[5-6]](#2):